organisciak/Scripting-Course/syllabus.md

 contribution to class discussions and activities.
 The class Canvas is for your use and convenience.
 It will be used to post information, discuss issues, and aid group communication.

+### COVID-19 Protocols

+University of Denver continues to use an alert level system from clear (low risk, high vaccination) to purple (severe risk).
+See here for details.
+At certain levels, mask requirements vary depending on your vaccination status.

+To assist in COVID mitigation, students are not permitted to eat during classes, except where a student has an approved accommodation through the Disability Support Program (DSP).
+Please plan accordingly.

+This course has been designed to transition to entirely online, should the need arise due to tightening local, state, or federal guidelines or campus closure.
+To that end, Canvas will be utilized to support this course.
+It is recommended that you familiarize yourself with the Canvas container for this course as soon as the term begins.

+To assist in contact tracing efforts, DU faculty have been asked to keep track of close contacts in classrooms of 20 or more students.
+While our class is below that threshold, we will still voluntary collect seating information during class; please try to remain by the same students as you started class near.

+If you are self-quarantining/isolating, please contact Dr. Organisciak to discuss contingency plans.

 ## Texts